jhu-data-services/data-cleaning-openrefine/README.md

 ## Pre-Class Instructions
-Before the class, follow the [installation instructions to download all required software and tools for this workshop](link-to-github-installation-repo).
+Before the class, be sure to [download OpenRefine from their website](https://openrefine.org/download.html).
+You will use OpenRefine in a web browser; we recommend [Google Chrome](https://www.google.com/chrome/) or [Microsoft Edge](https://www.microsoft.com/en-us/edge).

 ## Description of Files
 - Data: This folder contains raw data files to be used during hands-on activities in the workshop
-- In-ClassScripts: This folder contains code files you will need for the workshop:
+- In-ClassScripts: This folder contains files you will need for the workshop:
-    - [file1]
-    - [file2]
-    - [file3]
+    - OpenRefine_WorkshopGuide.docx
 - PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
 - Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning

 ## Post-Class Survey
-If you have taken the live webinar for this class, please take this survey: [link name](url)
+If you have taken the live webinar for this class, please take this survey: [https://www.surveymonkey.com/r/openrefine](https://www.surveymonkey.com/r/openrefine)

 ## License and Terms of Use